Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Introduction

-As noted by \citet{pastor2021chromatic}, the activity window of some FRBs shows a frequency dependence.
-For FRB~20180916B, bursts appear earlier at higher frequencies, indicating a frequency-dependent phase selectivity.
-Additionally, the duration of the active window changes with frequency.
+As noted by \citet{pastor2021chromatic}, the activity window of FRBs seems to depend on the frequency.
+These authors studied FRB~20180916B from \SIrange{140}{1400}{\mega\hertz} and observed that the active window begins earlier and becomes narrower at higher frequencies.
 This phenomenon is referred to as chromaticity.
-Studying FRB~20180916B, \citet{bethapudi2023high} later extended this finding to higher frequencies using a power-law relation.
+Studying FRB~20180916B, \citet{bethapudi2023high} later extended this finding using a non-cyclic power-law model that relates detected burst with the observing frequency.
+They detected bursts at higher frequencies (\SIrange{4}{8}{\giga\hertz}), which supported the behaviour of the activity window described by \citet{pastor2021chromatic}.

 To date, the progenitors of FRBs remain unknown.
-However, the periodic and chromatic behaviour observed in this subset of repeating FRBs enable targeted follow-up and multi-wavelength campaigns.
-Such observations are crucial for probing their emission mechanisms and local environments, thereby helping to constrain possible progenitor models.
+The periodic and chromatic behaviour observed in this subset of repeating FRBs enable targeted follow-up and multi-wavelength campaigns, however.
+These observations are crucial for probing their emission mechanisms and local environments, and they thereby help us to constrain possible progenitor models.

-In this paper, we model the activity window of periodic FRBs as a function of both frequency ($\nu$) and phase ($\phi$).
-In \cref{sec:data_compi}, we describe the compiling and combining of all the publicly available observations used.
-In \cref{sec:model}, we introduce the model and apply it to the active windows.
-In \cref{sec:results}, we show the resulting chromatic active windows and forecast activity cycles.
-In \cref{sec:disc}, we discuss the behaviour of the active windows for FRB~20121102A and FRB~20180916B, highlight differences between them and address and limitations of the model.
-We also examine how the burst energy distribution relates to the active window structure.
-Finally, in \cref{sec:conclusions}, we summarize our main findings.
+We model the activity window of periodic FRBs as a function of frequency ($\nu$) and phase ($\phi$).
+In Sect. \ref{sec:data_compi} we describe the compilation and combination of all the publicly available observations.
+In Sect. \ref{sec:model} we introduce the model and apply it to the active windows.
+In Sect. \ref{sec:results} we show the resulting chromatic active windows and forecast activity cycles.
+In Sect. \ref{sec:disc} we discuss the behaviour of the active windows for FRB~20121102A and FRB~20180916B, highlight differences between them, and address the limitations of the model.
+We also examine the relation of the burst energy distribution to the active window structure.
+Finally, in Sect. \ref{sec:conclusions}, we summarize our main findings.